 What Are Meme Stocks?

-A meme stock is a stock that becomes trendy at a very quick pace.
+A meme stock is a stock that becomes trendy at a rapid pace.

 Investors tend to buy them based on hype and emotion instead of logic and financial statistics.

-These companies often become popular because they have the potential to innovate in the future, as opposed to doing something
+These companies often become popular because they have the potential to innovate in the future.

 Meme stocks tend to experience a lot of volatility, and their values can shoot up quickly when something exciting happens with the company.